With applause and flowers, thousands attend funeral of Belarusian protester | Law-Order

 With applause and flowers, thousands attend funeral of Belarusian protester

-The Prosecutor General's office opened a criminal investigation into the medic for revealing medical secrets, spreading false information and fueling tensions in society.
+The Prosecutor General's office has opened a criminal investigation into the medic for revealing medical secrets, spreading false information and fuelling tensions in society.
 A journalist who published the report was also detained.
-The EU has already imposed travel bans and asset freezes on almost 50 Belarusian officials.
-The new sanctions are expected to target more senior officials and also entities that finance Lukashenko and his government.
+Lukashenko accused the protesters of gathering at the funeral against the wishes of Bondarenko's family, and of fanning tensions by spreading fake reports about Bondarenko's death on social media.

+After the EU's latest sanctions announcement, non-EU member Norway said it would adopt similar measures.
+United Nations human rights experts said on Thursday they were gravely concerned by increased reports of mass detentions, intimidation, and torture.
+They urged Belarusian authorities to investigate the excessive use of force and unlawful retaliation at peaceful protests.

 - READ MORE ON: